LeetLLM

 Cost controls

 LLM calls are expensive.
 A runaway agent can burn through hundreds of dollars in minutes.
-To prevent this, implement a cost tracking class that monitors token usage and halts the agent if it exceeds a specified budget:
+To prevent this, implement a cost tracking class that monitors token usage and halts the agent if it exceeds a specified budget.
+The CostTracker examines the usage metrics from each API response.
+If the accumulated token cost surpasses the allowed maximum, it raises an exception to immediately stop execution.

 python